bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_the-light-of-life.md

 > **Psalm 36:9** For with thee is the fountain of life: in thy light shall we see light.

-> **ILLUSTRATION:** Romeo and Juliet (LOVE, the very source of life) In the famous balcony scene of Act 2, Romeo first sees Juliet as the sun itself, as the ultimate source of life: “But soft, what light through yonder window breaks? / It is the east and **Juliet is the sun**!"
+> **ILLUSTRATION:** Romeo and Juliet (LOVE, the very source of life) In the famous balcony scene of Act 2, Romeo first sees Juliet as the sun itself, as the ultimate source of life: &quot;But soft, what light through yonder window breaks? / It is the east and **Juliet is the sun**!"

 No Man Can illuminate his own soul; all understanding must come from above.

 - **As the Sun gives light to the moon**, The moon has no light of its own.
 It reflects the sun's light.
 At any time, half of the Earth and half of the moon are lit by the sun.
 The other half is in shadow!
 - Without the sun, the earth would be in complete darkness.
 (On Earth we get about 1,200 watts per square meter)

-> **John 1:1-4** ¶ In the beginning was the Word, and the Word was with God, and the Word was God.
+> **John 1:1-4** In the beginning was the Word, and the Word was with God, and the Word was God.
 2 The same was in the beginning with God.
 3 All things were made by him; and without him was not any thing made that was made.
 4 In him was life; and the life was the light of men.

 By the LOGOS/Jesus the world was created.